Game changers for women in construction trades.

 Lead from where you are.

 Change happens when everyone pulls together.
-There are many ways that organisations, governments, unions and individuals can make a difference.
+There are many ways that organisations, governments, unions, initiatives and individuals can make a difference.
 Perhaps the most significant is by recognising that change is necessary.
 For organisations, this looks like hiring and retaining women, building respectable workplaces free from sexual harassment and investing in training courses to enable advancement.
 For governments, emphasis should be on mandated targets and their subsequent compliance.
 And for individuals: be an ally.
 Recognise the inequality and actively work to make it a thing of the past.

 Integrate supply and demand.